istio-ecosystem/authservice/bookinfo-example/README.md

    point the browser to `https://<INGRESS_HOST>/authservice_logout` (this path is configurable in the Authservice's `ConfigMap`).

-## Deploy Bookinfo Using the Authservice for Authorization
+## Deploy Bookinfo Using the Authservice for Token Acquisition + Authorization (Sidecar integration)

 The authentication tokens acquired using the Authservice can also be used for authorization, provided that they contain scopes.
 This section demonstrates how to leverage the Authservice to relay the authorization token to protected apps and services.